 On August 22, 2019, Entrepreneur Resorts acquired 100% of the voting equity interest of Matla Game Lodge Proprietary Limited ("Matla") for \$1 of cash purchase consideration.
-Matla became one of the Genius Group Ltd's campuses.
-The Pre-IPO Group recognized a \$1,060,794 bargain purchase gain on the acquisition date to the fact that the fair value of Matla's net assets exceeded the purchase price.
+Matla became one of the Genius Group Ltd campuses.
+The Company recognized a \$1,060,795 bargain purchase gain on the acquisition date to the fact that the fair value of Matla's net assets exceeded the purchase price.
 The seller agreed to sell the property for purchase consideration that was less than the property's fair value because recurring losses resulting from operating restrictions imposed by the land lease had negatively impacted the seller's cash flows.
-Entrepreneur Resorts management has determined that the impact of these operating restrictions on the Entrepreneur Resorts business are mitigated by synergies provided by Entrepreneur Resorts business association with Genius Group Ltd and the operation of Entrepreneur Resorts' existing Tau Game lodge ("Tau").
+Entrepreneur Resorts management has determined that the impact of these operating restrictions on the Entrepreneur Resorts business are mitigated by synergies provided by Entrepreneur Resorts' business association with Genius Group Ltd and the operation of Entrepreneur Resorts' existing Tau Game lodge.